Transforming Collins Street

 Where will I park?

-There are also about 1400 public parking spaces within the immediate vicinity of Collins Street, so this project will result in a 2 per cent reduction to public parking in the area.
+There are more than 1000 parking spaces within the immediate vicinity of Collins Street (including both on and off-street parking).
+This trial will see a 2 per cent reduction to public parking in the area.

 There are five side streets which come off Collins Street (Molle, Barrack, Harrington, Victoria and Murray) which have roughly 150 on-street car parks within one block of the project area.